learn-co-curriculum/react-hooks-redux-combine-reducers/README.md

 ```

 Start by creating separate folders for the code related to each 'domain' of our
 app: authors and books.
+Move your component code into the appropriate folders,
+and update your imports in `App.js`.
 Then, create a new `authorSlice.js` file.
-Update the
-`authorSlice.js` file with this code:
+Update the `authorSlice.js` file with this code:

 ```js
 // ./src/features/authors/authorSlice.js